fight233/DThouse_cxd/packaging/docker/README.md

    tdengine/tdengine
 ```

-This command starts a docker container with TDengine server running and maps the container's TCP ports from 6030 to 6049 to the host's ports from 6030 to 6049 with TCP protocol and UDP ports range 6030-6039 to the host's UDP ports 6030-6039.
-If the host is already running TDengine server and occupying the same port(s), you need to map the container's port to a different unused port segment.
-(Please see TDengine 2.0 Port Description for details).
-In order to support TDengine clients accessing TDengine server services, both TCP and UDP ports need to be exposed by default(unless `rpcForceTcp` is set to `1`).
+This command starts a docker container with DThouse server running and maps the container's TCP ports from 6030 to 6049 to the host's ports from 6030 to 6049 with TCP protocol and UDP ports range 6030-6039 to the host's UDP ports 6030-6039.
+If the host is already running DThouse server and occupying the same port(s), you need to map the container's port to a different unused port segment.
+(Please see DThouse 2.0 Port Description for details).
+In order to support DThouse clients accessing DThouse server services, both TCP and UDP ports need to be exposed by default(unless `rpcForceTcp` is set to `1`).

 If you want to use taos shell or native connectors([JDBC-JNI](https://www.taosdata.com/cn/documentation/connector/java), or [driver-go](https://github.com/taosdata/driver-go)), you need to make sure the `TAOS_FQDN` is resolvable at `/etc/hosts` or with custom DNS service.

 If you set the `TAOS_FQDN` to host's hostname, it will works as using `hosts` network like previous use case.
-Otherwise, like in `-e TAOS_FQDN=tdengine`, you can add the hostname record `tdengine` into `/etc/hosts` (use `127.0.0.1` here in host path, if use TDengine client/application in other hosts, you should set the right ip to the host eg. `192.168.10.1`(check the real ip in host with `hostname -i` or `ip route list default`) to make the TDengine endpoint resolvable):
+Otherwise, like in `-e TAOS_FQDN=tdengine`, you can add the hostname record `tdengine` into `/etc/hosts` (use `127.0.0.1` here in host path, if use DThouse client/application in other hosts, you should set the right ip to the host eg. `192.168.10.1`(check the real ip in host with `hostname -i` or `ip route list default`) to make the DThouse endpoint resolvable):

 ```bash
 echo 127.0.0.1 tdengine |sudo tee -a /etc/hosts